-- Revising the Repeatability Policy to accommodate students with a passion for their course area; - Ensuring facilities have adequate space to accommodate the number of enrolled students; - Increasing staffing in alignment with a growing program; - Continuing funding for required equipment; - Mediating the potential impact of the changing Cal-GETC pattern.
+- Needing revision to our Repeatability Policy so we can accommodate students with a passion for their course area. - Ensuring facilities have adequate space to accommodate the number of enrolled athletes and students. - Increased staffing in alignment with growing program. - Continued funding for required equipment. - The potential impact of the changing CalGETC pattern.